-Michael K Williams: fans, entertainment world react to death of beloved Wire actor
+Fans and entertainment world react to death of Michael K Williams

-Michael K Williams: fans and entertainment world react to death of beloved The Wire actor
+Michael K Williams: Fans and entertainment world react to death of beloved The Wire actor

-Williams starred in The Wire and Boardwalk Empire
+Actor starred in The Wire and Boardwalk Empire

-Michael K Williams, star of HBO series The Wire and Boardwalk Empire, has been found dead in his New York apartment, aged 54.
+Michael K Williams, star of HBO series The Wire and Boardwalk Empire, has been found dead in his New York apartment.
+He was 54.

 According to the New York Post, the actor was found by law enforcement on Monday afternoon (6 September).
 The cause of death has yet to be revealed.